VictorTaelin/HOC/ROADMAP.md

-After decades of researching a new model of computation, the [Interaction Net](https://www.semanticscholar.org/paper/Interaction-Combinators-Lafont/6cfe09aa6e5da6ce98077b7a048cb1badd78cc76), and after a several engineering breakthroughs, Taelin, in 2022, developed the prototype for HVM, the first massively parallel runtime in the world.
+After decades of researching a new model of computation, the [Interaction Net](https://www.semanticscholar.org/paper/Interaction-Combinators-Lafont/6cfe09aa6e5da6ce98077b7a048cb1badd78cc76), and after a several engineering breakthroughs, we've, in 2022, developed the prototype for HVM, the first massively parallel runtime in the world.
 In our benchmarks, HVM has shown its ability to scale in performance horizontally with cores.
 That is, by computing high-level primitives like lambdas,